SofiMarcos/recovering_host_genomes/README.md

 Raw data arewill be available from European Nucleotide Archive (ENA), with BioProject accession no. PRJEB43192 (https://www.ebi.ac.uk/ena/browser/view/PRJEB43192?show = component‐projects).
 Until the release date, data will be made available upon request.
 ENA_sample codes of the used samples can be found in the ena_codes_host_bams.tsv.

 ## 1_pipeline - bioinformatic pipeline
+All files for the R scripts can be found in 2_loocv directory.

 **1_pre-processing** - divide host DNA sequences from metagenomic data.

 **2_variant_calling-reference_samples** - design custom reference panels.